crownshield-sec/soc-portfolio/projects/phishing-triage-01/README.md

 ## Objective
-**Demonstrates:** SOC L1 triage → indicator extraction → containment recommendations → escalation-ready handoff.
+**Demonstrates analyst triage workflow including indicator extraction, risk assessment, containment recommendations, and escalation-ready documentation.

 ## Scenario (Sanitized)
 A user reported a suspicious email claiming urgency and requesting action via a link.
 The objective was to triage the message, assess risk, extract indicators, and recommend containment and user guidance.